 Can the landlord take things that are mine?

 In some circumstances the landlord can take the tenant’s property if it is written into the lease.
 Look for “landlord’s lien.”
+There are certain items that the landlord cannot take (see below).

 What is a landlord’s lien?